 - Level: Choose the level code that specifies a set of constraints for a given profile, such as the maximum picture resolution, frame rate, and bit rate.

 - Audio Codec: Choose the audio codec that specifies what encoding format will be used for audio.
-The available options are AAC and MPEG-1 Layer II.

 - Audio Bitrate: Enter the audio bit rate that correlates to the audio quality of the transcoded file.
 Higher bitrates provide better quality at the expense of increased file sizes.